Source: Nats interviewing Farrell for manager

 WASHINGTON -- John Farrell is interviewing to be the next manager of the Washington Nationals.

-The former Boston Red Sox skipper is meeting with Nationals' brass Friday, an MLB source confirmed to ESPN after it was reported by The Athletic.
+The former Boston Red Sox skipper is meeting with Nationals brass Friday, an MLB source confirmed to ESPN after it was reported by The Athletic.

 In 2017, he led the Red Sox to a 93-69 finish and an American League East title, the team's third under Farrell.
-In the American League Division Series, Boston fell 3-1 to the Houston Astros, the second consecutive year that the Red Sox lost in the ALDS after winning the AL East.
+In the AL Division Series, Boston fell 3-1 to the Houston Astros, the second consecutive year that the Red Sox lost in the ALDS.

 On Oct.
 11, two days after Boston was eliminated from the playoffs, the Red Sox announced that they were parting ways with Farrell.

-Along with Farrell, Cubs bench coach Dave Martinez and Mets hitting coach Kevin Long have been linked to the Nationals' managerial job, which came open when Washington decided not to renew Dusty Baker's contract after the team lost to the Cubs in the National League Division Series.
+Chicago Cubs bench coach Dave Martinez and New York Mets hitting coach Kevin Long also have been linked to the Nationals' managerial job, which came open when Washington decided not to renew Dusty Baker's contract after the team lost to the Cubs in the National League Division Series.
 The 3-2 series loss marked the team's fourth opening-round defeat in four playoff appearances, and the second straight under Baker.

-Farrell also reportedly interviewed for the Phillies' vacant managerial job as well.
+Farrell also reportedly interviewed for the Philadelphia Phillies' vacant managerial job.

 Information from ESPN's Jerry Crasnick was used in this report.